 The terminology within the documents can differ as well.
 In California, the person you appoint to make medical decisions on your behalf is called an “agent”, while they may be called a “proxy” in other states.

 Some states will accept out-of-state Advance Directives.
 For example, Idaho state law holds that “any authentic expression of a person’s wishes with respect to health care should be honored” (I.C. § 39-4509(3)).

 Other states don’t have any laws on the subject.
 That vagueness means that your agent may run into resistance or experience a delay when trying to present out-of-state documents to healthcare providers in your new state.

-A Power of Attorney will be valid even if you move, provided it is drafted in a general enough manner.
+A Durable (or Financial) Power of Attorney will be valid even if you move, provided it is drafted in a general enough manner.
 Still, it’s a good idea to have it reviewed by an attorney in your new state.
 Your new state may have different rules for what makes a valid Power of Attorney.
-Also check with your bank to make sure they will accept your Power of Attorney and don’t require any specific additional forms.

 For assets like life insurance or retirement plans that are payable-on-death, your beneficiary designations should be valid no matter where you live.
 Your agreement is with the institution that controls the asset.
 Just make sure that the institution has current contact information for both you and the named beneficiary.

-If you wish to have us Amend your Trust, we can email or mail draft documents for you to execute in front of a local Notary Public before sending them back to us to add to your Estate Planning file.
+If you wish to have us amend your Trust, we can send you the documents to execute in front of a local Notary Public before sending them back to us to add to your Estate Planning file.

-If you create an Estate Plan in California and move out of state, some components of your Estate Plan are likely to remain usable.
-When in doubt, have your California documents reviewed by an experienced local estate planning attorney in your new state just to make sure.
+So if you create an Estate Plan in California and later move out of state, remember that some components of your Estate Plan are likely to remain usable.
+When in doubt, have your California documents reviewed by an experienced local Estate Planner in your new state just to make sure.
 Many attorneys offer a no-cost consultation which will allow you to hear their opinion on how your documents will hold up in your new home state.